wuvt/wuvt-site/README.md

 * wuvt/static/js/jquery-ui.min.js
 * wuvt/static/js/moment.min.js

-The following font file was designed by Humberto Gregorio is in the public
+The following font file was designed by Humberto Gregorio and is in the public
 domain:
 * wuvt/static/fonts/sohoma_extrabold.woff